rikoroku/blog/hugo/content/resume.md

 ## About me

-I'm a web developer who can using languages are Ruby, PHP, Golang and JavaScript.
+I’m a web developer who can use languages are Ruby, PHP, Golang and TypeScript.

 ## Work experience